JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 * does not throw
 * is cheap to calculate (or caсhed on the first run)
-* returns the same result over invocations
+* returns the same result over invocations if the object state hasn't changed

 ## Using extension functions